The Two Jakes poster

 The inciting incident occurs at 17 minutes when During the motel surveillance, Jake Berman shoots and kills his wife Kitty's lover, Mark Bodine.
 Jake Gittes becomes a witness to murder, compromising his position and dragging him into a deadly conspiracy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jake actively decides to investigate the truth behind the killing rather than walk away.
+This illustrates the protagonist's commitment to Jake actively decides to investigate the truth behind the killing rather than walk away.
 He commits to uncovering the conspiracy involving oil rights, land fraud, and murder, putting himself at risk., moving from reaction to action.

 The Collapse moment at 103 minutes (75% through) represents the emotional nadir.
 Here, Jake confronts the full scope of the betrayal - Kitty/Katherine planned her own lover's murder with her husband Berman to gain oil rights.
-Jake's guilt over failing Evelyn Mulwray crashes down on him as he faces failing her daughter too., shows the protagonist at their lowest point.
+Jake's guilt over failing Evelyn Mulwray crashes down on him as he faces failing her daughter too., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Jake accepts that he cannot change the past or save everyone.
 He understands that some things are beyond his control - like Chinatown before - but he can still seek truth and justice within the limits of a corrupt system., demonstrating the transformation achieved throughout the journey.